 Responding to COVID-19

-SHFPACT has now re-opened for face-to-face/in-person consultations with our doctors and nurses, and for counselling services.
+SHFPACT is open for face-to-face/in-person consultations with our doctors and nurses, and for counselling services.
+We are also offerring Telehealth consultations (criteria apply).

 Some group work programs, and training activities are still affected by restrictions due to COVID-19.
 We are regularly reviewing our approach to providing these services and abiding by current government restrictions.
 Thanks for your patience and understanding.